Evolving QA tooling

 • pkgcruft: pkgcruft scan -c PythonUpdate -j16 – approximately .022s

-Note that in the case of targeting a single package with multiple versions, pkgcruft currently doesn’t parallelize per version and thus could potentially half its runtime if that work is done.
+Note that in the case of targeting a single package with multiple versions, pkgcruft currently doesn’t parallelize per version and thus could possibly half its runtime if that work is done.

 But is the duplicated effort worth it?